 I see that DasTactic has just started a Tips and Tricks series on Shadow Empire.
 You may want to save that to your Watch Later list.

-If you like the content here at Emergent Mage, please bookmark the site and share it with a friend!
+If you like the content here at Emergent Mage, please bookmark the site and share it with a friend.
+Thank you!

 Crusader Kings 3 is a gorgeous refinement over the previous title with engaging new mechanics and improvements to make the complexity more accessible.

 Shadow Empire is a unique sandbox of deep simulation in which you the player can immerse yourself and make strategic decisions for planetary conquest.

 Try your hand as a perfumer in Scents & Semiosis, interactive fiction with procedural generation, strange ingredients, and private memories.

 Stoneshard will kill you—often perhaps—but character progression and the call of adventure will make you even more determined to continue.